giTonyx/connect-four-rust/README.md

 This project was just meant as a quick exercise to learn Rust.

 Each of the two players can be human or a bot.
-So far only a simple bot that plays randomly has been implemented, but the infrastructure is there to implement a more complex AI.
+So far there are two types of bots implemented:
+- random: a bot that plays randomly.
+- minimax: a bot that uses the Minimax algorithm.

+But can easily be extended to include more bots with other strategies.

 USAGE: